On arithmetic of the superspecial locus: Abstract

 \section{Abstract}

-We develop a method for describing the Galois action on the superspecial locus in the mod $p$ of the Siegel moduli space.
-Using this explicit description, we deduce and extend the results of Ibukiyama and Katsura that relate $\F_{p^2}$-rational points, closed points and $\Fp$-rational points in the superspecial locus in the geometric side, and the class number, type number and the trace of a Hecke operator of Atkin-Lehner type on a quaternion Hermitian form in the arithmetic side.
-We also calculate the traces of these Hecke operators using the Selberg trace formula.
+We develop a method for describing the Galois action on the superspecial locus of the Siegel moduli space in characteristic $p$.
+Using this description, we give a modern treatment for the results of Ibukiyama and Katsura [Compos.
+Math., 1994] concerning the $\Fp$-rational points and the trace of a Hecke operator of Atkin-Lehner type.
+This also leads to analogues with level-$N$ structure.
+The trace of the Hecke operator can be reduced into one term (instead of finitely many terms a priori) by the simple trace formula when $N$ is large.